cre-mer/personal-blog/data/blog/the-openzeppelin-fellowship-program.md

 ## Conclusion

 My time in the OpenZeppelin fellowship program was transformative.
 The knowledge, experience, and connections I gained during this immersive journey continue to shape my career as a blockchain security researcher.
-The program's focus on smart contract security, combined with the guidance from experts, provided an unparalleled opportunity to explore this rapidly evolving field.
+The program's focus on smart contract security, combined with guidance from experts, provided an unparalleled opportunity to explore this rapidly evolving field.
 I am immensely grateful for the fellowship program and OpenZeppelin, as they paved the way for my successful transition into a full-time role within the company.

 This opportunity is truly one of a kind!
 If I have piqued your interest, learn more [here](https://learn.openzeppelin.com/openzeppelin-fellowship-program-4) apply today!